 - A sign to mark the beginning of the temporary traffic control zone; and

 - A sign to mark the end of the temporary traffic control zone.

 Note that Nevada law also levies extra penalties for speeding in a "temporary traffic zone," which do not have the same sign requirements as work zones.
 Instead, temporary traffic zones are either:

 - Pursuant to an emergency which results from a natural or other disaster and which threatens the health, safety or welfare of the public; or

-- On a public highway where the posted speed limit is 25 miles per hour or less and that provides access to or is appurtenant to a residential area.
+- On a public highway where the posted speed limit is 25 miles per hour or less and that provides access to or is appurtenant to a residential area.1

 It is rare that speeding ticket defendants have to fight the charges on the merits since most traffic matters settle pretty quickly to the defendant's satisfaction.
 But in case things do progress to litigation, two common defenses to Nevada charges of speeding in a work zone are:

-- No work zone.
-If the road did not have the proper signage mandated by law, then the driver had no notice that it was a work zone and should not be penalized for speeding in a work zone.
+- No work area.
+If the road did not have the proper signage mandated by law, then the driver had no notice that it was a work area and should not be penalized for speeding in a work area.